gibsonmurray/avita/README.md

-# Shway - A simpler JS framework for building user interfaces
+# Vita - A simpler JS framework for building user interfaces